kuzzleio/kuzzle/doc/2/api/controllers/bulk/write/index.md

 ### Optional:

-- `documentId`: set the document unique ID to the provided value, instead of auto-generating a random ID
+- `_id`: set the document unique ID to the provided value, instead of auto-generating a random ID
 - `notify`: if set to true, Kuzzle will trigger realtime notifications
 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the newly created document is indexed